morrownr/8814au/README.md

 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)

-Note: WPA3-AES does not appear to be working.
+Note: WPA3-AES does not work.
 If you need a comparable adapter that does support WPA3-AES, I will suggest an Alfa AWUS036ACM.
-You can get more information and links about this adapter at the following site-
+You can get more information and links about this adapter at the following site:

 https://github.com/morrownr/USB-WiFi

+Overall thoughts: This driver works good in managed (client) mode but there are some issues with master (AP) and monitor modes.
+What we need is a modernized update to the source and only Realtek can provide that.
+There is only so much that I and others can do to make this driver better.
+If you need an adapter that works very well in master and/or monitor modes, I suggest adapters based on the mt7612u/mt7610u or rtl8812au/rtl8811au chipsets with priority given the the Mediatek (mt) chipsets since the drivers for those chipsets are in the Linux kernel and are standards compliant and well maintained.

 ### Compatible CPUs